mondediefr/docker-flarum/README.md

 ### What is this ?

-Flarum is the next-generation forum software that makes online discussion fun.
-It's simple, fast, and free. http://flarum.org/
+Simple forum software for building great communities. http://flarum.org/

 ### Features